Kind of Contractor Client

 During that time you are often knocking yourself out to meet or beat those constant deadlines that we have in IT.
 You are giving it a lot of mental effort.
 You may even be putting yourself under strain.

-However, you won‘t receive any of the benefits of the work that you do, as that will go to the company and its shareholders.
+However, you won‘t receive any of the benefits of the work that you do.
+That will go to the company and its shareholders.

 You will be getting paid for doing the job – perhaps well paid.